 What’s at Stake

 The reason this topic is important, and the reason we cannot just “agree to disagree” on it is that eternal destinies and souls are at stake.
 I fully understand why those who oppose homosexuality are so determined about it.
-If their reading of the Bible is correct, then people who have homosexual sex are going to spend eternity apart from God (please note, that I am going to use “gay” and “homosexual” to refer to all and any LGBT orientations – this is simply for ease of reading and writing).
+If their reading of the Bible is correct, then people who have homosexual sex are going to spend eternity apart from God (please note, that I am going to use “gay” and “homosexual” to refer to all and any LGBTQI orientations – this is simply for ease of reading and writing).
 This is indeed a dire consequence and should be taken seriously.
 We’re literally dealing with people’s lives here, and cannot afford to get this wrong.

 What Did We Get Wrong